 Having watched the doco and done some thinking, all that the endless striving seems to bring is debt.
 Debt which means your life is controlled by the necessity to earn a certain income, and work a certain job and debt that brings incalculable fear and anxiety if you lose that job.

 Are we designed to live in that cycle of control and fear?

 One of the very basic things that draws me to wild places, especially overnight and extended walks, is the ability to be self-sufficient.
 To know that when I leave the carpark, I have everything I need to eat, sleep, drink and be happy for x number of days.
 This isn’t about chest-beating, hunter-gatherer, knife-carrying, beast-killing, Bear Grylls urine-drinking survival-style techniques.
 My friends and I don’t belong to that style of wilderness living, sorry.

 But the comfort that the few items I carry comfortably on my back all have a purpose and that everything will be used – although hopefully not the first aid kit or PLB!

-Turtle like, we carry what we need and live simply for those few days that we venture out.
-The challenge to myself (maybe to you to?) is how can we bring this philosophy into our everyday lives?
+Turtle-like, we carry what we need and live simply for those few days that we venture out.
+The challenge to myself (maybe to you too?) is how can we bring this philosophy into our everyday lives.